naim195/Indian-Urban-Bus-Networks-Analysis/README.md

 # **Resilience and Efficiency of Indian Urban Bus Networks**

-This project analyzes the urban bus networks of four major Indian cities—Ahmedabad, Kolkata, Delhi, and Chennai—by modeling them as complex networks.
+This project analyses the urban bus networks of four major Indian cities—Ahmedabad, Kolkata, Delhi, and Chennai—by modelling them as complex networks.
 Using graph theory principles, it assesses their resilience, efficiency, and overall structure, comparing them against each other and global standards.

 ## **Project Overview**

-Urban bus networks are critical infrastructure for mobility in India.
+Urban bus networks are a critical component of India's mobility infrastructure.
 This study investigates the topological properties of these networks to understand their robustness against disruptions and their efficiency in connecting passengers.

-The primary analysis is contained in the final\_notebook.ipynb Jupyter Notebook and visualizations are summarized in the networks poster.pdf.
+The primary analysis is contained in the final\_notebook.ipynb Jupyter Notebook and visualisations are summarised in the networks poster.pdf.

 ### **Research Questions**